GraphAlgoX/GraphMM-Master/README.md

 # GraphMM: Graph-based Vehicular Map Matching by Leveraging Trajectory and Road Correlations

-The repository is the official Pytorch implementation of experiments in **GraphMM**.

 Source code of the TKDE'23: [GraphMM: Graph-based Vehicular Map Matching by Leveraging Trajectory and Road Correlations](https://ieeexplore.ieee.org/document/10158034)